-This study seeks to clarify the status of the response bias in agreement attraction.
-It aims to replicate Hammerly et al.'s (2019) findings in another language, Turkish, with a different syntactic construction.
-We conducted a speeded acceptability judgment task with two within-subject manipulations (attractor number x verb number) and a between-subject manipulation (bias) which we introduced through instructions and the ratio of ungrammatical sentences.
+In this chapter, we seek to clarify the status of the response bias in agreement attraction.
+We aim to replicate Hammerly et al.'s (2019) findings in another language, Turkish, with a different syntactic construction.
+To this end, we conducted a speeded acceptability judgment task with two within-subject manipulations (attractor number x verb number) and a between-subject manipulation (bias) which we introduced through instructions and the ratio of ungrammatical sentences as Hammerly et al. (2019) did.
 We focus on number agreement attraction using an atypical structure, complex NP with a non-intervening genitive modifier.
 Both Lago et al. (2019) and our Experiment 1 have established that these structures as in (2) are prone to attraction effects.